95.1 degrees

 Juan Calduch, Juan Goytisolo, and Dr. D. in 1999.

-There are famous people and then there are famous people you never heard of.
+There are famous people and then there are famous people you have never heard of.

 Well, regardless of his claim to fame, I began reading La saga de los Marx.
 I was captivated by Goytisolo’s writing.
 I couldn’t identify a protagonist or a setting.
 He inserted foreign languages sans translations.
 There was no storyline to speak of.
 Or standard punctuation, for that matter.
 He seemed to have studied grammar and stylistic rules only so he could break as many rules as possible.
 However, the writing piqued my curiosity and I read the novel in a mere two sittings.